bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 This algorithm makes use of the identity [m]\*P = [a_1]\*P +
 [a_2]\*phi(P) + [a_3]\*psi(P) + [a_4]\*psi(phi(P)), where a_1, a_2,
-a_3, and a_4 are short scalars that depend on m.
-The multiexponentiation can be computed using a small table of precomputed points and 64 doublings and additions.
-This is considerably fewer operations then the algorithm above, at the cost of a more complicated implementation.
+a_3, and a_4 are 64-bit scalars that depend on m.
+The multiexponentiation can be computed using a small table of 8 precomputed points and 64 doublings and additions.
+This is considerably fewer operations than the algorithm above, at the cost of a slightly more complicated implementation.

-We describe each phase of the computation separately: the computation of the endomorphisms, the scalar decomposition and recoding, the creation of the table of precomputed points and lastly the computation of the final results.
+We describe each phase of the computation separately: the computation of the endomorphisms, the scalar decomposition and recoding, the creation of the table of precomputed points and, lastly, the computation of the final results.
 Each section refers to constants listed in an appendix in order of appearance.